alexabauer/R-tutorials/map_tutorial/README.md

 ## 3. Plotting sampling sites

 And now, it is finally time to make our fist map!
-We can now use ggmap and add elemets in the same way we would add them to any other `ggplot2` plot.
+We can now use ggmap and add elements in the same way we would add them to any other `ggplot2` plot.

-You might remember that my excel tabel contained a number of community diversity metrics as well as different sampling events.
+You might remember that my excel table contained a number of community diversity metrics as well as different sampling events.
 Let’s say we want to look at the species richness across sites in August 2020.
-First, I want to create a new dataframe that will only contain the `Aug 20`
+First, I want to create a new data frame that will only contain the `Aug 20`
 data:

 ``` r